 2. A CBSA turnaround policy exists for drivers in the highway mode who arrive at a Canadian border without Advance Commercial Information (ACI).
 The policy allows these drivers to turn around and return to the United States to properly report cargo information in order to meet ACI regulatory requirements and avoid penalties.
 The CBSA is extending the evaluation period for the turnaround policy until midnight .

-3. During the evaluation period, the CBSA will allow drivers in the highway mode (whether or not there is an outage) who arrive without ACI to return voluntarily to the United States to await transmission of both their conveyance and cargo information.
-No ACI penalties will be issued where a carrier returns to the United States.
+3. During this period, the CBSA will allow drivers in the highway mode who arrive without ACI to return voluntarily to the United States to await transmission of both their conveyance and cargo information.
+No ACI penalties will be issued when a carrier returns to the United States.

-4. During the evaluation period, the CBSA requests that highway carriers apply full due diligence to transmit ACI cargo and conveyance reports that are true, accurate and complete.
+4. During this period, the CBSA requests that highway carriers apply full due diligence to transmit ACI cargo and conveyance reports that are true, accurate and complete.

-5. Where a carrier is provided an opportunity to return but chooses not to, or it is outside an outage period, penalties C378, C379 and C382 may be applied.
+5. Where a carrier is provided an opportunity to return but chooses not to, penalties C378, C379 and C382 may be applied.
 The three penalties are: